Clinical Therapist Salary

 Popular Skills for Clinical Therapist

-Clinical Therapists generally report applying a varied skill set to their work.
-Most notably, skills in Clinical Psychology, Group Therapy, Counseling, and Diagnosis and Treatment Planning are correlated to pay that is above average.
+Survey respondents exploit a significant toolbox of skills in their work.
+Most notably, facility with Psychotherapy, Substance Abuse, and Bilingual are correlated to pay that is significantly above average, leading to increases of 21 percent, 11 percent, and 7 percent, respectively.
 Those listing art therapy as a skill should be prepared for drastically lower pay.
-EMDR and Case Management also typically command lower compensation.
-Most people skilled in Clinical Psychology are similarly competent in Group Therapy.
+Case Management and EMDR also typically command lower compensation.
+Those familiar with Clinical Psychology also tend to know Group Therapy.

 Pay by Experience Level for Clinical Therapist